srkds/sabha/README.md

 Make use of API doc to test all API endpoints.

+# 🧪 Test
-🧪 For running testcases use following command
+We are using Chai and Mocha for testing the API.
+For running testcases use following command
 ```sh
 npm test
 ```